 For instance, in the honor of Nowruz, people of north, south, east or west have their own way of celebrating.
 They have their specific recipe and their particular music, habiliment and traditions.
 Therefore, you don’t see a repetitive type of clothing, nor eat the same food you’ve eaten before in another city.

-However, Iran has an official language called “Persian” or “Farsi” and the official religion of the country is Islam.
+However, we have an official language called “Persian” or “Farsi” and the official religion of the country is Islam.
 However, you can find a rich variety of dialects, languages and religions from north to south. just like what you are going to experience about Iranian substantial meals.

 Iran has exactly 1148 cities.
-Although Tehran, the capital of Iran is the first and the biggest city in this country.
-Iran has many cities not only as big as Tehran but also older, more beautiful and interesting than that.
+Although Tehran, the capital of the country is the first and the biggest city in this country.
+Our country has many cities not only as big as Tehran but also older, more beautiful and interesting than that.
 Obvious examples are Shiraz, Isfahan, Yazd, Kashan, Hamedan, Shoush, Kermanshah, Kerman….